makupi/pavlov-bot/README.md

 Follow the logs with:
 `journalctl -n 20 -f -u pavlov-bot`

+## Updating codebase
+pavlov-bot is in active developement and new features will need to be checked out of the 'master' branch which we will try and keep stable.

+To update from master as steam user:

+``cd /home/steam/pavlov-bot`` (or wherever you have installed)

+``git pull``

+``pipenv sync``

+Then restart your bot to run version with recent changes.
+If following this guide: ``systemctl restart pavlov-bot``

 # Roles and permissions
 The bot has 4 permission levels: